loft-demos/vcluster-platform-demo-app-template/docs/generator-argocd-webhook-cutover.md

 webhooks at the same time:

 1. Deploy this repo version in the generated repo template flow.
-2. Remove the Argo webhook resources and URL secrets from `loft-demo-base`.
+2. Remove the Argo CD webhook resources and URL secrets from `loft-demo-base`.
 3. Recreate or update the affected Generator environments so only this repo owns those webhooks.
 4. Verify each generated GitHub repo now has exactly one Argo CD API webhook